MathieuAR-GDPSFH/community-guide/in-game-help/add-mod-menu.md

 7. Replace the old "libcocos2dcpp.so" with the one from your GDPS
 8. Save the APK.

-Your new GDPS' APK should now have the mod menu when you open it.
+Your GDPS should now bave the mod menu in it when you open it!

+### Optional Steps
 Optionally you can replace the package name to separate your GDPS with the original game.

 1. Open APK Editor
 2. Find the APK in the "ApkEditor/tmp" folder
 3. Tap on "Common Edit"
 4. Change the App icon/name or whatever you would like
 5. Change the package name to whatever you like.
-Please do not put numbers at the start of the package name.
+Please do **not** put numbers at the start of the package name.

 The APK should now work whilst being separate from the original game.
 If you encounter an issue with installing it, [check here on how to fix "damaged" packages](../faq/package-parsing-error-android.md).